 William Everett Preston (2 September 1946-6 June 2006) was a soul musician from Houston, Texas.
-Along with Tony Sheridan, he was one of just two non-members to receive a performance credit on a Beatles record.
+Along with Tony Sheridan, he was one of just two non-members to receive top billing on a Beatles record.

 They met again in 1969, during the fraught sessions for the Let It Be album and film.
 George Harrison, unwilling to further endure the animosity within the group, had walked out of the studio and gone to a Ray Charles concert in London, where he saw Preston playing the organ.